PhyberApex/typescript-lightning-talks/04-dont-use-enums/src/slides.md

 [click] First and foremost, avoid using enums, including const enums.
 They introduce more problems than they solve.
 [click] Instead, use Plain Old JavaScript Objects (POJOs) with 'as const' for your constant values.
-[click] Leverage utility types to create flexible, powerful type definitions from your objects.
 [click] Always strive to embrace TypeScript's structural typing principles in your code.
 [click] Remember, good TypeScript code is just good JavaScript code with added type annotations.

 [click] Now, let's summarize what we've learned:
 [click] Enums, while seemingly useful, actually break TypeScript's structural typing principles.
-[click] POJOs with 'as const' provide a more flexible and idiomatic solution to the same problem.
+(Sidenote about how the devs said they wouldn't add it again) [click] POJOs with 'as const' provide a more flexible and idiomatic solution to the same problem.
 [click] TypeScript is fundamentally about the shape of your data, not the names you give it.
 [click] At its core, good TypeScript code is just good JavaScript code with powerful type annotations.